-Gaz has undergraduate degrees in both Theology and Philosophy and is currently studying for a Masters in Theology at the University of Chester.
+Gaz has undergraduate degrees in both Theology and Philosophy.
 He has been a secondary RE teacher and as a University Chaplain, and now works for The Light College and Collective overseeing The Light Collective and communications and marketing.
 He has a particular interest in new monasticism, the thought of Thomas Merton, and the apostolic life of prayer and holistic mission.
 Gaz is an Anglican Minister and Third Order Franciscan, and enjoys the outdoors, travel, pilgrimage, reading, film and spending time with family and friends.

 Rev Simon Goddard